We can’t wait to have you on campus!

 Priority deadlines* to apply for financial aid:

 *Submitting financial aid documents by the priority deadline reduces the chances of delays in the processing and awarding of financial aid.

 Apply for Scholarships

 We encourage all students to apply for scholarships.
 Most scholarships are awarded based upon ACT/SAT scores, grades, declared major, talent, leadership, ambition, and in many cases, financial need.
 Any one of these could qualify you for one of several different award programs at NC!
 Find out how and when to apply for Scholarships.

 (a) Beginning Students: An official transcript of the applicant’s high school record must be filed in the Office of Admissions & Records before an application for admission will be considered.

 A sealed official, final high school and/or college transcript(s) should be sent directly to:

 Bacterial Meningitis Information

 All first-time students attending Navarro College, including transfer students as well as students who are not continuously enrolled in fall or spring semesters since Fall 2011, will be required to show evidence of vaccination against bacterial meningitis.
-Evidence of the student having received the vaccination from an appropriate health practitioner within the past five years must be received in the Navarro College Admissions and Records Office 1) at least ten days prior to the student’s first day in class and 2) at the time an application for residence life is submitted.
+Evidence of the student having received the vaccination from an appropriate health practitioner within the past five years must be received in the Navarro College Admissions and Records Office at least ten days prior to the student’s first day in class.

 Exceptions and additional information about this policy can be found on the Navarro College Policy Regarding Bacterial Meningitis page.